how to fix a pull cord light switch

 • Fair pricing — We quote upfront with no hidden call-out fees for standard Christchurch jobs.

 • We know Canterbury homes — From 1960s weatherboard villas to post-earthquake rebuilds, we’ve worked on them all.
-We understand the specific wiring challenges of Christchurch properties.
+We understand the specific wiring challenges of Christchurch properties, from switch repairs to LED lighting installations.

 • Quick turnaround — Most residential electrical repairs in Christchurch are completed same-day.